fast-ide/fast-ide/README.md

 A cool feature is to make it possible directly from the browser with the ability  <br />
 to stream the terminal to the corresponding issue page 🎉 <br />

+### health care ❤️

+we want to help programmers to be more healthy:
+- be able to work remotely from any location so that you don't have to spend time traveling
+- perform their duties faster and as a result spend less time at the computer
+- work in a color scheme that will protect the eyes from excessive load

 ## Powered by ✨

 Many thanks to the people and organizations that make this possible: